stefanhans/golang-contexting/README.md

  * [CIR Specification](https://raw.githubusercontent.com/stefanhans/golang-contexting/master/RFC/CIR_Specification.txt)
  (not yet mature)

-The documents are still drafts and will be finalized, if the reference implementation will be.
+These documents are still drafts and will be finalized, if the reference implementation will be.

 The reference implementation in Go implements an open, unlimited and reactive peer-to-peer overlay network design for all binary encodable kind of context